bendalby82/cf-to-docker/README.md

-# CF to Docker
+# CF Ripper
-Clone a Cloud Foundry application to a Docker container
+Rip a Cloud Foundry application to Docker